 At this time, we have been informed that your current or previously issued American Express Card account number, your name and other Card information such as the expiration date, may have been compromised.
+The exact information recovered by law enforcement is not available at this time.
 Please be aware that you may receive additional letters from us if more than one of your American Express Card accounts were involved.